facebook/docusaurus/docs/api-site-config.md

 #### `customDocsPath` [string]

 By default, Docusaurus expects your documentation to be in a directory called `docs`.
 This directory is at the same level as the `website` directory (i.e., not inside the `website` directory).
 You can specify a custom path to your documentation with this field.
+The custom path can be a relative path with the top level directory at the same level as the `website` directory, or it can be an absolute path.

 ```js
 customDocsPath: 'docs/site';